-Technical Program Assessment-program level assessment that measure student learning outcomes within each technical and workforce program.
+Technical Program Assessment-program level assessment that measures student learning outcomes within each technical and workforce program.

-General Education Program Assessment- program level assessment plans that measure student learning outcomes within the AA program.
+General Education Program Assessment- program level assessment that measures student learning outcomes within the AA program.
 Includes both cluster and general education student learning outcomes.

 IR Academic Assessment- assessment conducted by the office of institutional research which occurs at the institutional level.
 This often supports research-based planning, evaluation processes, and satisfies state reporting mandates.